pubkey/rxdb/docs-src/replication-graphql.md

 At the server-side, there must exist an endpoint which returns newer rows when the last `checkpoint` is used as input.
 For example lets say you create a `Query` `pullHuman` which returns a list of document writes that happened after the given checkpoint.

-For the push-replication, you also need a `Mutation` `pushHuman` which lets RxDB update data of documents by sending the previous doucment state and the new client document state.
+For the push-replication, you also need a `Mutation` `pushHuman` which lets RxDB update data of documents by sending the previous document state and the new client document state.
 Also for being able to stream all ongoing events, we need a `Subscription` called `streamHuman`.

 ```graphql